UChicagoWebDev/course_materials/lecture_notes/week_9.md

 space-efficient format for re-use.
 ---

-# Password Security: Bcrypt, Salt and Pepper
+# Password Security: Strong Hashing, Salt and Pepper
 To protect against those attacks, we're going to do two things: we're going to use a hashing function that's **expensive to compute**, so that guessing passwords by brute force becomes prohibitively expensive, and we're